Your Genesys Blog Subscription has been confirmed!

 By understanding the drivers of customer behavior, CX leaders can reveal friction points across customer journeys, as well as identify behavioral indicators that lead to churn.

-Customer-centric organizations use customer journey analytics to manage journeys and uncover actionable insights that allow them to make better decisions about how to prevent churn and maximize customer retention.
+Customer-centric organizations use customer journey analytics to manage journeys and uncover actionable insights that allow them to make better decisions about how to prevent churn and maximize customer loyalty and retention.

 A leading telecom provider uses customer journey analytics to understand the drivers of churn so they can identify and prioritize CX initiatives that will have the largest impact on reducing churn.